2/25/2025

 President and Chief Executive Officer

 Yeah, I'm glad you asked that question because we intentionally did not talk about the funnel in terms of quantitative numbers today.
-I will say quantitatively it is up on a net basis primarily from new EFPGA opportunities coming into the funnel.
-Given this is the first call of the year and given the feedback that we have been receiving over the last year from investors and other folks in that community, we decided that we're going to try to get away from actually putting out the actual number for that and focusing more now on these hard IP contracts that we're talking about, these development contracts, because that's really the road.
-But qualitatively I will say that the funnel did grow from where it ended on our Q3 call until now and most of that growth was in the EFPGA part of the business.
+I will say quantitatively it is up on a net basis, primarily from new EFPGA opportunities coming into the funnel.
+Given this is the first call of the year and given the feedback that we have been receiving over the last year from investors and other folks in that community, we decided that we're going to try to get away from actually putting out the actual number for that and focusing more now on these hard IP contracts that we're talking about, these development contracts, because that's really where the rubber hits the road.
+But qualitatively, I will say that the funnel did grow from where it ended. on our Q3 call until now, and most of that growth was in the EFPGA part of the business.

 speaker